Evolutionary Studies Institute: History

 When Kitching retired in 1990, the Director's post of the Bernard Price Institute was awarded to Professor Bruce Rubidge, the grandson of Sidney H. Haughton.
 Rubidge held his directorship position until the end of 2016, however, he still works closely with the institute.
 It is well known in the paleontology community of South Africa that Haughton and the Kitchings sparked the same passion for paleontology in Rubidge as a young boy that they had possessed.
 A brother of Rubidge, who inherited the Wellwood farm, maintains the Karoo fossil collection housed at the farm.

 The Evolutionary Studies Institute remains an active research and teaching institution whose small staff and their students remain dedicated to exploring the fossils of the Karoo Basin and the famous hominin fossil-bearing sites - true to the original dreams of Broom and Price.

 Research

 The Evolutionary Studies Institute's main research focuses include the paleontological and sedimentological development of the Carboniferous-Jurassic Great Karoo Basin, phylogenetic research of dinosaur species and their relatives, and hominins from the Plio-Pleistocene fossil-bearing deposits.

-Current Staff

-Prof. Marion Bamford - Present Director of the ESI and Palaeobotantist

-Prof. Jonah Choiniere - Research Professor and Head of Karoo Palaeontology.

-Prof. Lee Rogers Berger - Research Professor and Head of Palaeoanthropology.